tvogels/drjit/docs/what.rst

    does this avoid loading and storing temporaries: it also makes it easy to parallelize the program on compute accelerators.

-This is just a toy example, but the idea it shows is general.
+This is just a toy example, but the idea it demonstrates is general.
 Dr.Jit can trace large and complicated programs with side effects, loops, conditionals, polymorphic indirection, atomic memory operations, texture fetches, ray tracing operations, etc. The principle is always the same: the system captures what